cjerdonek/rcv-results-reporter/README.md

 ## TODO

+* Add a test page showing all RCV contests across all elections.
 * Start adding other languages?
 * Make test HTML viewable on GitHub.
 * Add end-to-end tests of the html.